Sync & CRDT System

 CRDT Columns

--- All synced tables have these columns
+-- All synced tables get these columns automatically:

 CREATE TABLE haex_passwords (